Category

 Languages

-A nationwide text messaging service that encourages parents and caregivers to make the most of their interactions with their children.
-Text nudges provide information to parents and caregivers about child development, health, and well-being Messages are customized to the child’s age and include tips, information, games, and resources.
+Lantern, formerly known as Bright by Text (BBT), is a nationwide text messaging service that encourages parents and caregivers to make the most of their interactions with their children.
+Text nudges provide information to parents and caregivers about child development, health, and well-being.
+Messages are customized to the child’s age and include tips, information, games, and resources.
 Optional features for customized messages based on location.

 Virtual (SMS).

 Text nudges are delivered 2-4 times a week beginning at enrollment and continuing until a parent unsubscribes.
-Bright by Text will partner with Smart Start Local Partnerships to provide messaging to children over age 5.
+Lantern will partner with Smart Start Local Partnerships to provide messaging to children over age 5.

 The average user is subscribed to texts for approximately 3 years.
 There is no minimum dosage or length of subscription required or recommended by the purveyor/research.

 Materials: Parents need access to a mobile device to receive SMS messages.
-For partners, internet access is necessary to schedule messages and view their BBT partner portal.
+For partners, internet access is necessary to schedule messages and view their Lantern partner portal.

-Partners should identify at least one person to serve as the point person for BBT, participate in an onboarding training focused on how to use the BBT platform and best practices to engage families, and engage families and community partners to promote enrollment and use of the platform.
+Partners should identify at least one person to serve as the point person for Lantern, participate in an onboarding training focused on how to use the Lantern platform and best practices to engage families, and engage families and community partners to promote enrollment and use of the platform.

 Partners have the option to curate 1-2 messages per week regarding services and resources available to children and families and local updates.
-Partners distribute these custom messages via the BBT platform.
-BBT provides translation support so that community messages are accessible in Spanish and English.
+Partners distribute these custom messages via the Lantern platform.
+Lantern provides translation support so that community messages are accessible in English, Spanish, and Arabic.

 NCPC strongly recommends staff receive training in the Standards of Quality for Family Support and Strengthening.
 Contact Positive Childhood Alliance North Carolina (PCANC) or National Family Support Network (NFSN) for more information, training, and certification.

-Partners have access to a marketing and communications toolkit, customized onboarding training, regular check-ins with the BBT community support team, and a partner collaboration site (Zoho Connect) where partners from around the country can post questions and get answers from peer organizations using BBT.
+Partners have access to a marketing and communications toolkit, customized onboarding and training, strategy calls with the Lantern support team, quarterly newsletters, and partner webinars where partners from around the country can share ideas, post questions, and get answers from peer organizations using Lantern.

-Registering for BBT is free to parents/caregivers.
+Registering for Lantern is free to parents/caregivers.
 Message and data rates may apply.
 Standard unique keyword license is $10,000 annually.
 Discounted license rates have been offered for multiple partner participation.
-Bright by Text will partner with Smart Start Local Partnerships to provide messaging to children over age 5.
+Lantern will partner with Smart Start Local Partnerships to provide messaging to children over age 5.

 As of 2023, in NC, PBS currently holds a license that allows NC parents access to standard developmental messages, and any partner can enroll caregivers in the text nudges.
 However, if a partner organization desires to send numerous community messages through this platform, they may choose to purchase their own license.